zodsoft/core-js/skeleton/addons/readme.md

 To load the sample addon provided by the framework, do:

     app.use('sample-addon');

+You can also pass an optional configuration object:

+    app.use('sample-addon', {dothis: true, dothat: false});

 The application will then search for its `addons/` directory (if available) and load the requested addons.
 If the addon does not exist, then it will try to load the addon in the